2021 President's Bowl Bracket

 - Wednesday, March 3: Opening Rounds (3 matches)-Completed

 - Monday, March 8: Opening Rounds (3 matches)-Completed

 Rules and Info

-The winning team will hoist the FMU President’s Bowl trophy and will earn a $1,500 donation to the campus organization they represent.
-The runners-up receive $1,000 for their organization and the semi-finalists will receive $250.
+The winning team will hoist the FMU President’s Bowl trophy and will earn a $2,500 donation to the campus organization they represent.
+The runners-up receive $1,500 for their organization.

 All participants must be FMU students in good standing.